Building a Multi-Step Workflow#

 print_stats: log mean, variance, min, max of the current state of the array

-Go to the Plugins tab and click Create Plugin.
+Go to the Plugins tab and click the Create button in the Plugins table.

 Name it